 Depends on what kind of popular song.
 And here things will start to get a bit more complicated.
 Unfortunately, you can’t simply use any song you like and post the video online, because you would be infringing copyright laws.
 It doesn’t mean you will go to jail, but it can get you in all sorts of trouble that go from silencing your video to demonetizing it, meaning that you won’t be getting any revenue from ads.

 No one can escape copyright laws, since they are basically everywhere, from images to music.
-This is because almost everything that you find online has copyright, meaning that it is owned by someone.
+This is because almost everything that you find online has a copyright, meaning that it is owned by someone.
 Sometimes, like in the case of photos, music, and even videos, you can get the right to use them under certain conditions that go from giving credit to paying a fee.

 So if you are going to publish a video on the internet or any kind of media channel (TV, podcast, radio, etc) you will need to be sure you are following the exact rights policies to avoid any inconveniences.
 In a bit, we will tell you where to find the right background music for videos without getting copyright claims.